-Since 2011, Paul has managed the firm’s role as National Product Liability Counsel for The HEICO Companies, LLC, a $2 billion privately held company with over 40 separate operating entities in diverse economic sectors.
+Since 2011, Paul also has managed Shook’s role as National Product Liability Counsel for The HEICO Companies, LLC, a $2 billion privately held company with more than 40 separate operating entities in diverse economic sectors.
 In 2013, HEICO developed a legal services efficiency model to evaluate the value and true cost of legal services provided by its law firms.
-Paul and his team were identified by HEICO as its strongest firm and recently achieved a 92.8 percent efficiency rating.
-In 2015, the Association of Corporate Counsel recognized HEICO and Shook as ACC Value Champions for their work to improve legal outcomes, reduce costs, decrease case variations, and improve efficiency and value of legal services.
+HEICO identified Paul and the Shook team as its strongest firm, achieving a 92.8 percent efficiency rating.
+In 2015, the Association of Corporate Counsel recognized HEICO and Shook as ACC Value Champions for their work to improve legal outcomes, reduce costs, decrease case variations, and improve the efficiency and value of legal services.

 Breadth of Experience